Emily Catherine Cockerham

 -

 Then, the summer before tenth grade, we moved again—this time to Wauchula, Florida.
-Since June 2020, I’ve lived in five different houses and been a regular member of two different churches.
+Since June 2020, I’ve lived in five different houses and been a member of two different churches.

 As you might guess, I am well-acquainted with change.
 For years, I felt like the wind—unsettled, unsure where I’d land or how long I’d stay, often unnoticed.
 But from that instability, an adventurer emerged.
-Rather than sinking under the weight of uncertainty, I learned to thrive in it, even crave it.
+Rather than sinking under the weight of uncertainty, I have learned to thrive in it, even crave it.

 During my sophomore and junior years, I traveled to the Dominican Republic for Spring Break mission trips.
 The curious, passionate child in me reignited.
 The food, the culture, the sense of neighborly community and love—everything was so vibrant and unlike anything I had ever experienced.
 That trip humbled me, making me acutely aware of my limited perspective and igniting a deep desire to explore and learn from the world around me.